GiackAloZ/AcousticWaveCPML.jl/README.md

 \end{align}
 $$

 where $n$ is an index that represents the current time step, not a power exponent.
-Initialization of the fields is straight-forward:
+Initialization of the fields is straightforward:

 $$
 \psi^0_i = 0, \xi^0_i = 0, \forall i~ \text{in}~ \tilde{\partial} \Omega